What is accounts payable digital transformation?

-The 360 Market Updates Global Accounts Payable Software Market Analysis 2011-20717 and Forecast 2018-2023 provides detailed industry analysis.
-The report includes key vendors within the accounts payable software market, as well as a variety of solution types, such as cloud-based, SaaS, web-based and on-premise.
-The report also breaks down the solutions for their market applications, like SMEs, large enterprise and those that fall outside the traditional scope.
+The 360 Market Updates Global Accounts Payable Software Market Analysis and Forecast provide detailed industry analysis.
+The report includes key vendors within the accounts payable software market, as well as a variety of solution types, such as cloud-based, SaaS, web-based, and on-premise.
+The report also breaks down the solutions for their market applications, like SMEs, large enterprises, and those that fall outside the traditional scope.

 Setting the Scene: Digital Mega Trends that Impact AP

-Richard Sears, Partner & SVP at Frost & Sullivan, focuses on the concept that digital transformation is more critical than turning things to data.
+Richard Sears, Partner & SVP at Frost & Sullivan, focuses on the concept that digital transformation is more critical than turning things into data.
+Keep in mind that this analysis refers to the periods before the COVID-19 pandemic.
+While the world has slowly begun returning to more normal operations in recent months, organizations should still factor in business continuity and supporting remote workers to remain productive during a crisis - avoiding costly interruptions of operations.
 Digital transformation is reshaping the landscape and corporate culture of businesses in general and AP departments in particular.

 Organizations need to be aware of many trends, as they are all essential drivers for embarking on the digital AP transformation journey: